christofferholmstedt/opencv-wrapper-egbis/README.md

 OpenCV wrapper for the "egbis" segmentation algorithm
 =====================================================
-OpenCV wrapper for Efficient Graph-Based Image Segmentation
+OpenCV wrapper for Efficient Graph-Based Image Segmentation algorithm developed by Pedro F. Felzenszwalb and Daniel P. Huttenlocher.

 This is done as a part of my report about using the Efficient Graph-Based Image segmentation method to detect roads from Bing maps.